csells/go_router/README.md

 pages in a stack using [Sub-routes](#sub-routes).

-The `push` method is used to push a single page onto the stack of existing pages, which means that you can build up the stack programatically instead of declaratively.
+The `push` method is used to push a single page onto the stack of existing pages, which means that you can build up the stack programmatically instead of declaratively.
 When the `push` method matches an entire stack via sub-routes, it will take the top-most page from the stack and push that page onto the stack.